Air Force Reserve Officer Training Corps: Cadet organization

+Note, in September, 2024 Initial Military Training (IMT) and Field Training Preparation (FTP) were reclassified as Basic Cadet (BC) and Basic Cadet Leader (BCL), respectively.

 A Cadet who has completed the first two years of academic classes but did not pass Field Training or attain a FT slot is an AS500 cadet.

 Detachments organize cadets after the active-duty wing structure to the best of their ability, compensating for variable sizes and circumstances.
 GMC cadets participate as the underclassmen while the POC cadets participate as the upperclassmen.
 POC cadets have completed Field Training and are assigned leadership positions in the corps.
 Cadets are classified and assigned rank commensurate with their position and level of responsibility within the cadet wing and with respect to FT completion.

 General Military Course

 General Military Course cadets (formerly Cadet Airmen) are all cadets who have not satisfactorily completed Field Training.
-AS100 IMT cadets hold the Cadet Fourth Class (C/4C) rank while AS200 FTP cadets hold Cadet Third Class Rank (C/3C).
+AS100 BC cadets hold the Cadet Fourth Class (C/4C) rank while AS200 BCL cadets hold Cadet Third Class Rank (C/3C).
 GMC cadets are not committed to joining the Air Force unless on AFROTC scholarship.
 If contracted, AS100 cadets receive a monthly tax-free stipend of $300 while AS200 cadets receive $350.

-GMC cadets on contract are also considered to be inactive enlisted members of the Air Force Reserve serving without pay, ranging from Airman Basic (AB, pay grade E-1) to Staff Sergeant (SSgt, pay grade E-5) with higher grades based on prior enlisted military experience in the Active or Reserve Components or other qualifying credentials (i.e., senior Civil Air Patrol cadets or former high school AFJROTC cadets with four years of participation enlisting at Airman First Class {A1C, E-3}, etc.).
+GMC cadets on contract are also considered to be inactive enlisted members in the Obligated Reserve Section (ORS) of the Air Force Reserve serving without pay.
+Their Air Force Reserve enlisted ranks will range from Airman Basic (AB, pay grade E-1) to Staff Sergeant (SSgt, pay grade E-5) with higher grades based on prior enlisted military experience in the Active Component or Reserve Component of the U.S. armed forces or other qualifying credentials (i.e., senior Civil Air Patrol cadets or former high school AFJROTC cadets with four years of participation enlisting at Airman First Class {A1C, E-3}, etc.).